RedisLabs/redislabs-docs/content/rs/references/rest-api/_index.md

 ## API versions

-All RLEC API operations are versioned in order to minimize the impact of backwards-incompatible API changes and to coordinate between different versions operating in parallel.
+All API requests are versioned in order to minimize the impact of backwards-incompatible API changes and to coordinate between different versions operating in parallel.

 ## Authentication

-Authentication to the RLEC API occurs via Basic Auth.
-Provide your RLEC username and password as the basic auth credentials.
+Authentication to the API occurs via Basic Auth.
+Provide your username and password as the basic auth credentials.

 All calls must be made over SSL, to port 9443.